 - If the case manager is unsure whether the allegation meets the criteria in para 15.2 above, the LADO will be consulted for advice. - Any allegations not meeting the criteria in para 16.2 will be dealt with in accordance with the Tower Hamlets Safeguarding Children Partnership's procedures.
-All such allegations must be dealt with as a priority so as to avoid any delay. - The case manager will immediately (and in any event within one working day) discuss the matter with the Local Authority Designated Officer (LADO) - the person designated by the local authority to be involved in the management of allegations against people who work with children - before further action is taken.
+All such allegations must be dealt with as a priority so as to avoid any delay. - The case manager will immediately (and in any event within one working day) discuss the matter with the Local Authority Designated Officer (LADO) the person designated by the local authority to be involved in the management of allegations against people who work with children before further action is taken.
 The case manager may also consult with the DSL, but no attempt will be made to investigate the allegation until the LADO is consulted.
 The purpose of the initial discussion between the case manager and the LADO is to consider the nature, content and context of the allegation and agree a course of action.
-All discussions with the LADO should be recorded in writing. - The initial sharing of information and evaluation may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern, in which case this decision and a justification for it will be recorded by both the case manager and the LADO, and agreement reached on what information should be put in writing to the individual concerned and by whom. - In situations where a person is deemed an immediate risk to children or where there is evidence of a possible criminal offence, the case manager may, in consultation with the LADO, request police involvement from the outset. - Allegations against a teacher who is no longer teaching and historical allegations will be referred to the police. - Any allegations of serious harm or abuse by any person living, working or looking after children in the nursery or EYFS years (whether that allegation relates to harm or abuse committed on the premises or elsewhere) will be notified to Ofsted as soon as practicable (and within 14 days at the latest), and include details of the action taken in respect of the allegations.
+All discussions with the LADO should be recorded in writing. - The initial sharing of information and evaluation may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern, in which case this decision and a

+- justification for it will be recorded by both the case manager and the LADO, and agreement reached on what information should be put in writing to the individual concerned and by whom. - In situations where a person is deemed an immediate risk to children or where there is evidence of a possible criminal offence, the case manager may, in consultation with the LADO, request police involvement from the outset. - Allegations against a teacher who is no longer teaching and historical allegations will be referred to the police. - Any allegations of serious harm or abuse by any person living, working or looking after children in the nursery or EYFS years (whether that allegation relates to harm or abuse committed on the premises or elsewhere) will be notified to Ofsted as soon as practicable (and within 14 days at the latest), and include details of the action taken in respect of the allegations. - Where an adult makes an allegation to the School that they were abused as a child, the individual will be advised to report the allegation to the police.
+Non-recent allegations made by a pupil will be reported to the LADO in line with Tower Hamlets procedures for dealing with such allegations.
+The LADO will then coordinate with the children's social care and the police.

-16.5 Disclosure of information
+15.5 Disclosure of information